 In his 40 years producing and reporting, Martin Smith has covered the world: from revolution in Central America and the fall of communism in Russia, to the rise of Al Qaeda and the wars in Iraq and Afghanistan, to the inside story of the global financial meltdown.
 Smith has often been ahead of the news curve.
 He was among the first journalists to investigate Col. Oliver North’s clandestine Contra arms network and one of the first western reporters to investigate the emergence of Osama bin Laden and the Al Qaeda network.

 Smith has won every major award in television including four DuPont Columbia Gold Batons, five Peabody Awards, and eight Emmys.
-He’s also a three-time recipient of the George Polk Award for Investigative journalism.
+He’s also a four-time recipient of the George Polk Award for Investigative journalism, a rare achievement.
 In 2014 he received the John Chancellor Award, presented by Columbia University to a reporter with courage and integrity for cumulative professional accomplishments.

-His latest films from the region are The Crown Prince (2019), which investigates the rise and rule of Crown Prince Mohammed bin Salman of Saudi Arabia (MBS) and The Jihadist (2021), an exclusive portrait of the Syrian rebel Abu Mohammad al Jolani.
+Other recent films from the region include The Crown Prince (2019), which investigates the rise and rule of Crown Prince Mohammed bin Salman of Saudi Arabia (MBS) and The Jihadist (2021), an exclusive portrait of the former Al Qaeda leader, Abu Mohammad al Jolani.

 Awards